Researching Scholarships and Educational Grants

 - If you find yourself having to gather hardcopy letters, ask each letter writer to put his or her return address on the envelope, seal it, and sign his or her name across the flap.

-- You might also ask that they avoid mentioning the name of any given award to which you are applying so that you can more easily use the same letter for multiple award applications.
+- You might ask recommenders to avoid mentioning the name of any given award to which you are applying so that you can more easily use the same letter for multiple award applications.

-- Give your recommenders as much time as possible to write the letter—eight or more weeks before you will turn in the application if you can manage it.
-(Some recommenders certainly won't need that much leeway, but it's best to give it anyway whenever possible.)
+- Give your recommenders as much time as possible to write the letter; if possible, six or eight weeks before you will turn in the application.

-- Note that members of certain populations—e.g., women entering a science or healthcare field, African Americans, first generation college students, and so on—are sometimes eligible for special scholarships.
-You can keep an eye out for such awards as you do your research.
+- People from certain backgrounds or demographic groups - e.g., women entering a science or healthcare field, African Americans, first generation college students, and countless other backgrounds - are sometimes eligible for special scholarships.
+Look for such awards as you do your research using the resources below.

 - Similarly, many scholarships are awarded to students pursuing certain degrees; for instance, awards for nursing students or for law students.

-If you have not taken out loans as an undergraduate, be sure to file your Free Application for Federal Student Aid (FAFSA) on time in relation to loans you might need for graduate school.
-When to file will depend on when your program begins.
-The January prior to the start of your program might be a useful benchmark, but it is your responsibility to confirm your FAFSA application timing and deadline information.
-If you have already filed your FAFSA, leave yourself time to make sure everything is in order for additional graduate school loans.
-Important: You must complete the FAFSA again each year you are enrolled in your professional program.
+If you have not taken out loans as an undergraduate, be sure to file your Free Application for Federal Student Aid (FAFSA) on time, in relation to loans you might need for graduate school.
+At this link you will find guidelines for determining FAFSA timing and deadlines.
+If you have already filed your FAFSA, leave yourself time to make sure everything is in order for additional loans.
+Important: If you are pursuing a professional program, you must complete the FAFSA again each year you are enrolled such a program.

 - The first place you should look for free money and other aid is the schools and programs to which you think you may apply.
 Look on the web first, and then contact them if you feel you need more information.
 Phoning is often the most efficient method, and email is sometimes less efficient, but some sources may have a preference for one over the other.

-- Thoroughly utilize the scholarship search engines at IUB's Office of Student Financial Assistance page (at the top of the page, click the External Scholarships tab).
-Some engines may yield results only for undergraduate money, but some do include post-undergraduate awards.
+- Thoroughly utilize the scholarship search engines linked from the IU Office of Scholarships page.
+Some engines may yield results only for undergraduate funds, but some do include post-undergraduate awards.
 (Also refer to the tabs at the top of the main Financial Aid page, especially with regard to aid during your IUB undergraduate degree.)

 - www.finaid.org/ includes information about different types of financial aid.
 Also, behind the homepage links, you will find links to specific awards and financial aid search engines.
 (At the same site, don't miss the Scholarships link.)

 - Indiana residents, utilize the resources at www.in.gov/ssaci/.
-Hint: Be sure to click "Awards / Scholarships - By Program," in the left-side menu.
+Hint: Be sure to click State Financial Aid in the left-side menu.
+Resources include State Financial Aid - By Program.

-- You can find information about numerous financial aid opportunities for a wide variety of educational and career paths at Students.gov, which includes links to scholarship search engines and career tools.
+- Find information about numerous financial aid opportunities for a wide variety of educational and career paths on the Federal Student Aid site, which includes links to scholarship search engines and career tools, such as careeronestop.

 - US Armed Forces Student Loan Repayment Program.
 On the same site, you'll find additional links to other educational financial aid programs offered through the various branches of the armed forces.